brachtlab/mephisto-heterozygosity-analysis/README.md

      minimap2 -t 24 -a meph-pri.mmi P3.3-omega.fastq.gz >P3.3.sam
      ```
    - This maps `P3.3-omega.fastq.gz` onto the `meph-pri.mmi` reference and outputs the SAM file `P3.3.sam`.
+   - It is critical to map onto a high-quality haploid assembly.
+The pipeline assumes the snps relative to this assembly are the other genotype.

 2. **Convert SAM to BAM with `samtools view`**:
    - After mapping, convert the `.sam` file to a `.bam` file using `samtools view`.
 Example command: